vaginessa/dns-wiki/FAQ.md

 * _RECEIVE_BOOT_COMPLETED_: Autostart (Bootup) AFWall+ after the system finishes booting.
 * _ACCESS_NETWORK_STATE_: Allows AFWall+ to access information about networks (iptables).
 * _WRITE_EXTERNAL_STORAGE_: Allows AFWall+ to write to external storage for debug log and export iptables rules.
-* _ACCESS_SUPERUSER_: Support for SuperSU ([by Koushik](http://www.androidpolice.com/2013/02/25/koush-releases-free-open-source-superuser-app-with-support-for-multi-user-tablet-ui-x86arm-pin-and-effort-for-apps-to-declare-root-permission/)).
+* _ACCESS_SUPERUSER_: Standard to support Superuser ([by Koushik](http://www.androidpolice.com/2013/02/25/koush-releases-free-open-source-superuser-app-with-support-for-multi-user-tablet-ui-x86arm-pin-and-effort-for-apps-to-declare-root-permission/)).
 * _INTERNET_ : NetworkInterface.getNetworkInterfaces() needs android.permission.INTERNET.
 This is just being used to get the IPv4 and IPv6 addresses/subnets for each interface, so the LAN address ranges can be determined.
 Nothing is actually trying to access the network.
 * _ACCESS_WIFI_STATE_ : Added to detect tether state.